Asian Dub Foundation

-Asian Dub Foundation (ADF) is an English electronic music band that combines musical styles including rap rock, dub, dancehall, ragga, and South Asian music.
+Asian Dub Foundation (ADF) are an English electronic music band that combines musical styles including rap rock, dub, dancehall, ragga, ReggaeEDM, and South Asian music.
 The group also includes traditional rock instruments such as electric bass and guitar, which acknowledges a punk rock influence.
 Their music is known for its dub-inspired basslines, guitar parts inspired by the traditional Indian instrument the sitar, and fast rapping.

 History

-Asian Dub Foundation (ADF) was formed in summer 1993 from an education workshop run by Aniruddha Das (bass, programming) and assisted by John Pandit (mixing) which was attended by rapper Deeder Zaman.
+Asian Dub Foundation (ADF) was formed in summer 1993 from an education workshop in Farringdon, London, run by Aniruddha Das (bass, programming) and assisted by John Pandit (mixing) which was attended by rapper Deeder Zaman.
 This early line-up released the sound-system based Conscious EP in late 1993 on Nation Records.
 Guitarist/programmer Steve Chandra Savale was invited to join in early 1994 and ADF became more of a band format.
 Sanjay Tailor joined the band as live midi/programmer and DJ soon after.
 This completed the full live line-up of the band and their debut album Facts and Fictions was released in late 1995, following the single "Rebel Warrior".

 Initially not widely known in a UK music scene focused on Britpop, the band toured in mainland Europe and gained a substantial following, particularly in France where their French-only release R.A.F.I. sold 100,000 copies.
 In early 1997 the band was signed by London Records.
-Their British profile was upped considerably by the support of Primal Scream with whom the band began to tour regularly.
-Their second album Rafi's Revenge (1998) combined punk energy with a jungle/reggae core and was nominated for a Mercury Prize.
+Their British profile was upped considerably by the support of Primal Scream with whom the band toured regularly.
+Their second album Rafi's Revenge (1998) combined punk energy with a jungle/reggae core, and was nominated for a Mercury Prize.
 The single "Naxalite" was an ode to the militant Naxalite movement in India.
 Tours to the United States (with the Beastie Boys) and Japan followed.

 Their following album, Community Music, developed their sound further and received a 10/10 review in NME.
 In 2000, ADF played a slot on Glastonbury Festival's Pyramid stage.
 At the end of 2000, Deeder Zaman announced his plans to go solo, his last gig being at Alexandra Palace alongside Primal Scream and Ian Brown.

 Their first project of 2001 was an attempt to create a live re-score of Mathieu Kassovitz's film La Haine at the Barbican Centre's "Only Connect" festival in London.
 The gig was sold out and received critical praise, particularly from Max Bell and Steven Wells.
 They did the piece again by invitation of David Bowie at his South Bank Meltdown Festival in 2002; in attendance was Kassovitz.
 The band went to Brazil to collaborate with community activist Afro-Reggae with new band members MC Aktarv8tr, Spex MC, Rocky Singh (drums), and Prithpal Rajput (dhol).

 In 2002, Pandit G was awarded the MBE for "services to the music industry" in relation to his work with Community Music.
 He declined the award, however, stating: